AuroraÕs Tale

 She rethought that and allowed herself to grin.
 WellÉ in a manner of speaking she was about to ask them what they were doing.

-The Arions werenÕt aware of her.
+The Aureans werenÕt aware of her.
 Of that much she was sure.
 Though her body absorbed energy, enough was reflected to give an opaque silhouette on radar.
-Nonetheless, there was only so much space on a Landwarrior and the Arions had dedicated most of what there was to fighting the enemies they could defeat.
+Nonetheless, there was only so much space on a Landwarrior and the Aureans had dedicated most of what there was to fighting the enemies they could defeat.
 What little equipment they had for detecting Protectors was limited to a hundred kilometers or so and naturally their attention would be focused on the port, not a patch of sky behind them.

 In any case, she could literally see their state of awareness.
 If they even suspected she was around the power intensive active camouflage would go down and their shields would go up.
-The Arion military had long since learned that a ProtectorÕs eyesight was too good to try and fool.
+The Aurean military had long since learned that a ProtectorÕs eyesight was too good to try and fool.

 A little beyond them, bunkered hull down at the tops of hills and slight elevations, hidden in copses and behind hedges, Ot‡vioÕs force bided its time.
 They had their affected their own primitive camouflage by planting small trees and shrubs to their hulls.